Menu

 Rate this post

 The Eje Cafetero is a region of Colombia famous for its high-quality coffee production, and a popular tourist destination as it encompasses natural parks such as the Coffee National Park and the Cocora Valley, and offers beautiful mountain scenery and the opportunity to learn more about coffee growing.
 Such is the beauty of the place that it has been declared a World Heritage Site as a “Paisaje Cultural Cafetero”.
-It is definitely a stop worth making during your trip to Colombia, which is why we have prepared this post to help you plan your trip to the Eje Cafetero.
+It is definitely a stop worth making during your trip to Colombia, the country of beauty, which is why we have prepared this post to help you plan your trip to the Eje Cafetero.

 If you read on you’ll discover key facts to help you organise your trip, such as the best time to travel is between December and July, during the dry season, and that the best places to stay are Salento and Filandia.
 We also tell you about the documentation you need to travel to Colombia, the best way to get to and around the area, the most typical dishes and many other travel tips that will be of great help to you during your stay.
 Are you ready to explore the Eje Cafetero with Passporter?